carloslodelar/cardano-course/create-a-stake-pool/runtime-system-options.md

-# Runtime System Options
+# Runtime system options

 The Haskell runtime system is a software layer that provides a set of services that enable Haskell programs to execute.
 At a high level, the Haskell runtime system provides the following services:

-1. Memory Management: The Haskell runtime system manages the allocation and deallocation of memory used by the program.
+1. Memory management: the Haskell runtime system manages the allocation and deallocation of memory used by the program.
 This includes allocating memory for data structures, managing the stack and heap, and freeing memory that is no longer in use.
-2. Garbage Collection: The Haskell runtime system automatically collects and frees memory that is no longer being used by the program.
+2. Garbage collection: the Haskell runtime system automatically collects and frees memory that is no longer being used by the program.
 This ensures that memory is used efficiently and helps to prevent memory leaks.
-3. Concurrency and Parallelism: The Haskell runtime system provides support for concurrency and parallelism through features like lightweight threads, software transactional memory, and parallel arrays.
+3. Concurrency and parallelism: the Haskell runtime system provides support for concurrency and parallelism through features like lightweight threads, software transactional memory, and parallel arrays.
 This enables Haskell programs to take advantage of modern multicore processors and to execute computations in parallel.
-4. Exception Handling: The Haskell runtime system provides a mechanism for handling exceptions that occur during program execution.
+4. Exception handling: the Haskell runtime system provides a mechanism for handling exceptions that occur during program execution.
 This includes both synchronous exceptions, which occur as a result of a program error, and asynchronous exceptions, which occur as a result of external events such as signals.

 {% embed url="https://downloads.haskell.org/ghc/latest/docs/users_guide/runtime_control.html#runtime-system-rts-options" %}

 IOG-released binaries are built with the following RTS options (-with-rtsopts):  `-T -I0 -A16m -N2 --disable-delayed-os-memory-return` .
-Meaning that by default the node uses these options at runtime.
-You can check it with:
+This means that the node uses these options at runtime by default.
+You can check it thus:

 ```
 cardano-node +RTS --info